 Care should be taken to keep ferrous metal such as scaffolding and non stainless steel metals away from the cladding as this can cause unsightly marks and staining.

-In order to inhibit surface checking and discoloration, decking can be finished with decking oil but many users prefer to leave the cladding to grey naturally.
-Left untreated, most hardwoods including Ipe will weather to a natural silver grey colour.
-If you decide to finish the decking it should be treated with a penetrating sealer (decking oil) in dry conditions in accordance with the oil manufacturers instruction.
+In order to inhibit surface checking and discoloration, cladding can be finished with an exterior oil, but many users prefer to leave the cladding to grey naturally.
+Left untreated, most hardwoods including Ipe will weather to a natural silver-grey colour.
+If you decide to finish the cladding it should be treated with a penetrating sealer (exterior oil) in dry conditions in accordance with the oil manufacturers instruction.
 It is important to understand that treating only one side of the cladding material creates an unequal moisture transfer and may result in some slight cupping.
 If cupping does occur is usually settles after the wood has seasoned and the moisture equalises again.